Skip to main content

 For men experiencing symptoms of low testosterone, often referred to as andropause, Testosterone Replacement Therapy (TRT) protocols typically involve weekly intramuscular injections of Testosterone Cypionate.
 Alongside this, medications like Gonadorelin are often administered subcutaneously twice weekly to help maintain natural testosterone production and preserve fertility by stimulating the pituitary gland.
 Anastrozole, an oral tablet taken twice weekly, may be included to manage the conversion of testosterone into estrogen, mitigating potential side effects.

 Dietary choices play a critical role in supporting these protocols.
 A diet rich in whole, unprocessed foods helps to maintain healthy insulin sensitivity, which is crucial because chronic insulin resistance can exacerbate low testosterone levels.
-Adequate intake of specific micronutrients also supports endogenous and metabolism.
+Adequate intake of specific micronutrients also supports endogenous hormone synthesis and metabolism.

 • Healthy Fats ∞ Cholesterol, a precursor to steroid hormones like testosterone, requires dietary fats for its synthesis.
 Sources such as avocados, nuts, seeds, and olive oil provide essential fatty acids that support cellular function and hormone production.